 For my own sake, for my own sake, I do it, for how should my name be profaned?
 My glory I will not give to another.
 Isaiah 48:11 (ESV)

-We have seen this throughout the history of the nation of Israel, the fact the nation stands today after so many thousands of years and the attempted annihilation of the people by world powers, Islamic nations or assimilation into other cultures is testament to God’s glory.
+We have seen this throughout the history of the nation of Israel, the fact that the nation stands today after so many thousands of years and the attempted annihilation of the people by world powers, Islamic nations or assimilation into other cultures, is testament to God’s glory.